-A weekend ticket includes camping from and including Wednesday to Saturday nights, access to all workshops and coyote/coyote kids workshops for younger bushcrafters.
+A whole event ticket includes camping from and including Wednesday to Saturday nights, access to all workshops and coyote/coyote kids workshops for younger bushcrafters.
 You have access to all onsite demonstrations and the story telling, plus of course the music in the evenings.

 Please note: Once purchased tickets are non refundable.

 The only other things you can add to your ticket are rental of a bell tent and masterclasses.